AviRaoProjects/Customer-Churn-Analysis/README.md

 Jupyter Notebook

 ## Key Insights
 Customers with Month-to-Month contracts are most likely to churn.
 Higher MonthlyCharges strongly correlate with churn.
 Customers with low tenure (new customers) churn the most.
 Electronic Check payment method shows significantly higher churn rates.
 Customers using extra services like Tech Support or Security add-ons tend to churn less.

 ## Conclusion
 Customer churn is driven by pricing, contract duration, and customer service factors.
 Telecom providers can reduce churn by:
 Offering discounts for long-term contracts
 Improving early customer engagement
 Monitoring high-charge customers
 Improving billing and support experience

-## How to Run This Project
+How to Use
 ```
 pip install pandas numpy matplotlib seaborn openpyxl
 jupyter notebook